Mariia Kushnirchuk: Biography

 Later, in early 1946, due to the recommendations of Paraskeva Zhupnyk, Mariia began to perform the duties of a UPA liaison between the villages of Molodyatyn and Chorny Potik.
-At that time, she maintained contact with the platoon of the commander of company "Spartan" - "Shablya", to which she transmitted all intelligence data.
+At that time, she maintained contact with the platoon of the commander of company "Spartan" – "Shablya", to which she transmitted all intelligence data.
 But again in October she was detained by the NKVD, again she was severely tortured, held for 10 days and released.

-On June 30, 1947, a warrant for the arrest of Maria Kushnirchuk was issued.
-On July 2, at 11 p.m., a search was conducted — nothing was found then.
+On 30 June 1947, a warrant for the arrest of Maria Kushnirchuk was issued.
+On 2 July, at 11 p.m., a search was conducted — nothing was found then.
 At night, Maria was sent to the penitentiary of the district department of the Ministry of Internal Affairs in Pechenizhyn and all her property was seized.
-On July 4, she was interrogated at the district department of the NKVD, and then a warrant for her arrest was issued under Articles 54-1 and 54-2 of the Criminal Code of the Ukrainian SSR.
-Then she was sent to Kolomyia, where she was brutally tortured during five-hour interrogations on August 16, 1947, during which she did not confess to her activities as a liaison.
+On 4 July, she was interrogated at the district department of the NKVD, and then a warrant for her arrest was issued under Articles 54-1 and 54-2 of the Criminal Code of the Ukrainian SSR.
+Then she was sent to Kolomyia, where she was brutally tortured during five-hour interrogations on 16 August 1947, during which she did not confess to her activities as a liaison.
+While in the NKVD prison, she witnessed the torture of UPA military woman Melaniia Yavorska, under the pseudonym "Tisa", who was severely beaten.

-On September 5, 1947, the head of the NKVD of the Stanislav region, Krutov, proposed sending the case to a Special Meeting of the USSR MGB and sentencing her to 10 years in labor camps and 5 years of deprivation of rights with confiscation of property.
-On October 29, it decided to sentence Mariia Kushnirchuk to 8 years in labor camps, starting from July 1, 1947.
+On 5 September 1947, the head of the NKVD of the Stanislav region, Krutov, proposed sending the case to a Special Meeting of the USSR MGB and sentencing her to 10 years in labor camps and 5 years of deprivation of rights with confiscation of property.
+On 29 October, it decided to sentence Mariia Kushnirchuk to 8 years in labor camps, starting from 1 July 1947.
 Then she was to be sent to the Ust-Vymsk labor camp for logging.

 Maria Kushnirchuk was first transported to Moscow, and from there to the village of Knyazhpogost, 140 km from Syktyvkar, where the aforementioned camp was located, and only in the early 1950s was she sent to Vorkuta.
-She remained in the camps until November 22, 1954, when she was released early.
-She was left in the Vorkuta special settlement, from where she was released on May 5, 1956.
+She remained in the camps until 22 November 1954, when she was released early.
+She was left in the Vorkuta special settlement, from where she was released on 5 May 1956.